dhakal07/E-commerce/1_Definition_and_Planning.md

 ## 4. Information Architecture and Technical Design

-Here we will defining how everything in the project is structured and how different parts communicate—both from a user experience and a technical perspective.
+Here we will be defining how everything in the project is structured and how different parts communicate, both from a user experience and a technical perspective.

 We will be covering